The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Country-by-country (CbC) reporting essentially requires large multinationals to provide an annual return that breaks down the key elements of its activities between the jurisdictions in which they operate.
+Country-by-country (CbC) reporting essentially requires large multinational enterprises (MNEs) to provide an annual return that breaks down the key elements of their activities among the jurisdictions in which they operate.

-Multinational enterprises (MNEs) are under increasing pressure to operate in a fair and transparent way, with particular regard to the payment of taxes and making a fair contribution to public finances.
+MNEs are under increasing pressure to operate in a fair and transparent way, with particular regard to the payment of taxes and making a fair contribution to public finances.
 Meanwhile, governments across the globe are under pressure to reduce public deficits, generate higher tax revenues and tackle international tax avoidance.
-In response to these issues, the Organisation for Economic Cooperation and Development (OECD) has developed a range of proposals as part of the wider base erosion and profit shifting (BEPS) project.
+In response to these issues, the OECD has developed a range of proposals as part of the wider base erosion and profit shifting (BEPS) project.
 The final package of recommendations was published by the OECD on 5 October 2015.

 CbC reporting is one of the areas covered by these proposals and the detailed recommendations are set out in the final report on Action 13: Transfer Pricing Documentation and Country-by-Country Reporting.

-Certain MNEs are required to provide the relevant tax authorities with high-level details of the following:
+Certain MNEs are required to provide the relevant tax authorities with a report containing high-level details of the following:

 territories in which they have carried out economic activity